 You'll only need a few simple ingredients to make this recipe.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

-- Boneless beef short ribs: I get them at Whole Foods or Costco.
+- Boneless short ribs: I get them at Whole Foods or Costco.

 - Hot pepper sauce: It doesn't make the ribs spicy.
-It just adds an interesting layer of flavor.
+It merely adds an interesting layer of flavor.

 - To season: Kosher salt, black pepper, smoked paprika, garlic powder, and dried thyme.